partykit/templates/templates/yjs-editor/README.md

 > You can use `fetch(...)` to connect to a party in the same project using HTTP, or `socket()` to listen for WebSocket messages.
 The receiving party will treat this connection just like any other client.

 > [!TIP]
-> To handle HTTP requests from the client, `onRequest` also has to return CORS headers.
-This isn't shown in this demo.
+> If we were handling HTTP requests from the client, rather than other parties, `onRequest` would also have to return CORS headers.
+We haven't needed it here, so CORS isn't in this demo, but you may need it.

 ## Summary

-In this template we've shown two common PartyKit patterns:
+In this template we've covered two common PartyKit patterns:

 - Client-side and server-side Yjs support
 - Real-time occupancy count across all rooms, using multiple parties in a project